vlang/v/README.md

 ## Stability, future changes, post 1.0 freeze

 Despite being at an early development stage, the V language is relatively stable, and doesn't change often.
-But there will bechanges before 1.0.
+But there will be changes before 1.0.
 Most changes in the syntax are handled via vfmt automatically.

 The V core APIs (primarily the `os` module) will also have minor changes until